List of The Young and the Restless characters introduced in the 2000s: Maggie Sullivan

 Maggie Sullivan first appeared on October 30, 2006, portrayed by actress Tammy Lauren.
 She was last seen on February 21, 2008, without a proper exit.

 On her character, Lauren stated "Women who act as tough as Maggie are probably more scared of things than others".
-Lauren also said that when the character joined, she was initially only for the purpose of the Carmen Mesta murder case.
+Lauren also said that when the character joined, she was only for the purpose of the Carmen Mesta murder case.